MARITIMES MAVEN

 Buoy Farm

 Our hosts at SeaCliff Cottages are keen hikers, and by keen, I mean they made an ambitious mission to cover every single hike known on Grand Manan in a few short months.
 Les showed me a map posted in his home where he and Debbie have been charting their progress.
 These keeners invited Susan and I to join them on their early morning hike, to discover a lesser known Southern Head hike that ends at a Buoy Farm.
 It was an adventure over hill and dale, on rocky trails, forest trails, lots of mud, wet bogs, and ponds… but yes Les, it was worth it.
-It was worth the perils we traversed coming & going, except on the very last leg of the hike when Susan slipped, and fell breaking her wrist.
+It was worth the perils we traversed coming and going, except on the very last leg of the hike when Susan slipped, and fell breaking her wrist.
 It was handy that both Les & Debbie are First Aid Medics.
 Once back at the cottage, Les took good care of Susan, and she was set with a compression wrap to get back to the mainland, and to a hospital for a proper cast.
 She has a great story though.

 Island Oddity